 Ready in under an hour, this July 4th potluck dish gets its sweet-and-savory flavor from brown sugar, maple syrup, and snipped fresh sage.
 And to crank up the gourmet quality, we combine garbanzo beans and butter beans along with the white beans for a richer texture.
 Top with fresh cherry and grape tomatoes for a colorful garnish.

 Celebrate America’s best summer produce!
 Fruit and veggies come together in this inventive July 4th salad that features fresh sweet corn, blueberries, cucumber, and jalapeno.
 It makes a great summer side dish and can easily be doubled or tripled to serve a large potluck crowd.

 These creamy and fruity bars are the perfect July 4th potluck contribution if you've been assigned to bring dessert for the 4th of July menu.
 The recipe makes 24, enough to please a large crowd.

-Editor's Tip: Prep a few hours ahead and place bars in an airtight tin or resealable container, separating the layers with a sheet of parchment or wax paper to keep them from sticking together.
+Editor's Tip: Prep a few hours ahead and place bars in an airtight tin or resealable container, separating the layers with a sheet of parchment or waxed paper to keep them from sticking together.

 Try this flavorful take on a summer salad that combines Kalamata olives, cherry tomatoes, and crispy baguette pieces.
 We can’t decide what we love most about it!
-Not only is this 4th of July potluck recipe ready in less than 30 minutes, tastes great served hot or cold, and will transport easily in a plastic container.
+Not only is this 4th of July potluck recipe ready in less than 30 minutes, tastes great served hot or cold, and transports easily in a plastic container.

 You don't need a campfire to put together this summer classic.
 Prep the marshmallow-and-berry skewers before leaving home, but keep the chocolate and graham crackers in their packages.
 At the party, heat up the chocolate and toast the marshmallows, then this s’mores dessert will be ready in minutes.